 Fans of Proove Pizza frequently argue that it’s the best pizzeria in town, and it’s definitely a strong contender for the top spot – that’s for sure.
 Serving authentic style Neapolitan pizza, the wood-fire specialists offer up casual dining in West Didsbury, with a huge menu of Italian goodies.
 There’s a whole range of toppings to choose from for your pizza, but additionally, Proove offers traditional Italian street grub, such as arancini, crocché and pizza fritta.
 Proove Pizza, 160 Burton Rd, West Didsbury, M20 1LH.

 As Spanish as you can possibly get – Bar San Juan is well-loved for its laid-back style, serving beautiful tapas dishes and imported beers and wines.
 It’s a slice of summer all-year-round – and locals can’t get enough.
 So much so, they’ve expanded into next door to make more room for customers.
-Ok, so it might technically be in neighbouring Chorlton, but nothing beats throwing back some Cerveza and enjoying an authentic Spanish menu at this hidden gem.
+Ok, so it might technically be one of the only restaurants in this list not quite in Didsbury (it’s in neighbouring Chorlton), but nothing beats throwing back some cervezas and enjoying an authentic Spanish menu at this hidden gem.
 Bar San Juan, 56 Beech Rd, Chorlton-cum-Hardy, M21 9EG.